 Sort dry beans and remove any pebbles or overly dried beans.

-Cover chickpeas with water and soak for 8 hours or overnight.
-Alternatively, to quick soak the beans, cover them with water and bring to a boil and then turn off the heat and cover beans for an hour to soften.
+Cover black beans with water and soak for 8 hours or overnight.
+Alternatively, to quick soak the beans, cover them with water and bring to a boil and then turn off the heat and cover beans for an hour to soften

 Drain soaking water and rinse beans.

 In a large pot, cover the soaked beans with fresh water and bring to a boil over high heat.
-Add in a bay leaf and whole garlic cloves to flavor the beans.
+Add in a bay leaf, whole garlic cloves, and ½ an onion (not chopped) to flavor the beans.
 If desired, add a sprinkle of red pepper flakes for some heat.

 Reduce the heat to medium-low and simmer the beans, partially covered, for 30-45 minutes, skimming off any foam that rises as they cook.
 The time will be longer if you're using older dried beans or live at higher altitude.
 Sample a few beans to check doneness before turning off the heat - they should be tender to the bite but not soft.

-Remove the bay leaf and garlic cloves.
+Remove the bay leaf, garlic cloves and the half onion.
 Season the beans generously with salt to your liking.